Candas1/Hoverboard-Web-Serial-Control/README.md

 ## Modes
 ### Ascii:
-If hoverboard is communicating through ASCII Serial debug, debug messages are being parsed if first word contains semicolon character.<br>
-Parsed data is displayed in the log and in the graph.<br>
+If hoverboard is communicating through ASCII Serial debug, messages in following format will be parsed and displayed in the log and in the chart.<br>
+`in1:345 in2:1337 cmdR:0 cmdL:0 BatADC:0 BatV:0 TempADC:0 Temp:0\n`<br>
+Other messages (first word not containing ':' ) will be simply displayed in the log.

 ### Usart:
 The tool sends binary commands to control the hoverboard (Speed/steer) via the virtual controller.<br>